jupyterhub/zero-to-jupyterhub-k8s/doc/source/community/index.rst

 We hope that you will use this section to share deployments with on a variety of infrastructure and for different use cases.
-There is also a :doc:`community maintained list <users-list>` of users of this Guide and the JupyterHub Helm Chart.
+There is also a :doc:`community maintained list <community/users-list>` of users of this Guide and the JupyterHub Helm Chart.

 Please submit a pull request to add to this section.
 Thanks.